aminehaddad/django-environment-in-vagrant/README.md

 	vagrant up

-The installation script will run within the virtual machine if it is the first time it is started (in order to install the required packages).
+The installation script `_conf/vagrant_setup.sh` will run within the virtual machine if it is the first time it is started (in order to install the required packages).
+If you `vagrant up` after the installation, it will not run the installation script.

 ## Setting up the virtual machine development environment